-Concurrent with the execution of the Merger Agreement, Motion and certain accredited investors ("PIPE Investors") entered into a series of subscription agreements, dated March 8, 2021 ("PIPE Agreements") providing for the purchase by the PIPE Investors at the Effective Time of an aggregate of 12,500,000 shares of Common Stock ("PIPE Shares") at a price per share of \$10.00, for an aggregate purchase price of \$125,000,000, concurrent with the Closing, on the terms and subject to the conditions set forth therein (collectively, the "PIPE Financing").
+Concurrent with the execution of the Merger Agreement, Motion and certain accredited investors ("PIPE Investors") entered into a series of subscription agreements, dated March 8, 2021 ("PIPE Agreements") providing for the purchase by the PIPE Investors at the Effective Time of an aggregate of 12,500,000 shares of Common Stock at a price per share of \$10.00, for an aggregate purchase price of \$125,000,000, on the terms and subject to the conditions set forth therein (collectively, the "PIPE Financing").

-Concurrent with the execution of the Merger Agreement, the Company entered into lock-up agreements, with Ambulnz, Inc. and certain equity holders thereof (the "New Holders") (determined on an as-converted basis), pursuant to which the New Holders agreed, subject to certain exceptions, not to transfer or dispose of their Common Stock until (x) the earlier of May 5, 2022 (six (6) months after the Closing Date) and (y) the date after the Closing on which the Company completes a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of the Company's stockholders having the right to exchange their equity holdings in the Company for cash, securities or other property.
+Concurrent with the execution of the Merger Agreement, Motion entered into lock-up agreements, with Ambulnz and certain Ambulnz equityholders (the "New Holders"), pursuant to which the New Holders agreed, subject to certain exceptions, not to transfer or dispose of their Common Stock until (x) the earlier of May 5, 2022 (six (6) months after the Closing Date) and (y) the date after the Closing on which the Company completes a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of its stockholders having the right to exchange their equity for cash, securities or other property.
 See the section entitled "Securities Eligible for Future Sale - Lock-up and Escrow Agreements."